kirchhausenlab/gc_segment/README.md

 ## Example

 The figure below shows an example of a raw volume, of seeds, and of the resulting segmentation overlaid on the volume with the "Segmentation" mode.
+Pixels marked objects appear in blue, while those marked background appear in red.
 ![Example steps](/gc_segment/modes.png)

 ## Best practices